filzamazahir/DataClassification/README.md

 # Data Classification Project
-This project compares three existing tree ensembling methods for data classification, and implements a new one.
+This project compares three existing tree ensembling methods for data classification, and implements a new one called Trees of Predictors.
 The three existing ones are Random Forest Classifier, Extremely Randomized Trees Classifier, and AdaBoost Classifier.

 # To Run